lucadileo9/TSP/README.md

 2. **Nearest Neighbor Algorithm with random choice**: A greedy algorithm that starts from a random point and at each step selects casually between the nearest unvisited neighbor and the second unvisited neighbor.

-3.**Brute Force**: This algorithm finds the shortest path by calculating the distance for every possible permutation of points.
+3. **Brute Force**: This algorithm finds the shortest path by calculating the distance for every possible permutation of points.
 It guarantees the optimal solution but is computationally expensive for large graphs.

 ## How to Use